 GMAT or relevant admission test

 Entry requirements may vary from institute to institute.
-For instance, some of the institutes ask for 2 to 3 years of work experience, while others may have relaxed norms when it comes to considering work-experience.
+For instance, some institutes ask for 2 to 3 years of work experience, while others may have relaxed norms regarding work experience.

 7. Benefits of Pursuing an MBA From Australia

 8. How To Choose A University In Australia?